dnndev/xmp-docs/form-controls/silent-post.md

+---
+id: form-silent-post
+title: SilentPost
+category: Actions
+context: form
+summary: >-
+  New to Version 4.0!
+The SilentPost action tag will create an HTTP POST request and send it to the specified URL (Target) at run-time.
+This happens behind the scenes (i.e.
+keywords:
+  - silent
+  - post
+  - form
+---
 # `<SilentPost>`

 New to Version 4.0!
 The SilentPost action tag will create an HTTP POST request and send it to the specified URL (Target) at run-time.
 This happens behind the scenes (i.e. silently) without user interaction.